 Yes, folks are excited to reenter a reopened economy – fully participating in the world for the first time since before the pandemic.
 (We’ve previously written about our predictions for a post-pandemic gig economy.)

 Inflation is still present, and still quite bad.
 But all things considered, the economy is in relatively good shape.
 Though it does show shaky signs, such as a crisis with some small and medium banks.

-But people are spending again.
-They’re out and about.
+Yet people are spending again, they’re out and about.
 Still, they’re fatigued, tired, and anxious after years of lockdowns, hesitant reopenings, and a general sense that their lives have been slipping out of their own control.
 There’s a new pandemic, one of stress and mental illness.
-The COVID years have affected us.
-Not in a great way, either.
+The COVID years have affected us, and not in a great way, either.